John Stanley- 22nd September 1355

-Brenac proved to be a delightful spot with a few houses scattered either side of a little church.
+Brenac proved to be a delightful spot, with a few houses scattered either side of a little church.
 It was situated on the hillside alongside a waterfall.
 It was close to the head of the valley and therefore commanded imposing views to the north east.
 Because of the steep sides of the valley it was not however a fully panoramic view.

 John could not hide his disappointment.
-‘It will take weeks if not months to mark the path” he told Ximene.
+‘It will take weeks if not months to mark the path.’ he told Ximene.

 ‘And then there is the question of the other line to the southern target.
 He nodded towards the steep hill on the far side of the valley.
 ‘Straight over the top of that!’

-He paused.’That is probably enough for today.
-Perhaps tomorrow we should ride directly to one of the targets and see if we can make more sense of it from that end! there is however the small problem that the marquetry model does not show roads or paths, there may be considerable time taken up with trial and errror ‘
+He frowned.
+‘That is probably enough for today.
+Perhaps tomorrow we should ride directly to one of the targets and see if we can make more sense of it from that end!
+There is however the small problem that the marquetry model does not show roads or paths, there may be considerable time taken up with trial and errror. ‘

-Before they left Ximene expressed a desire to see inside the church.’It is very old and perhaps a little unusual in shape.
+Ximene nodded.
+‘John , before we go can I have a look inside the Church?
+It is very old and perhaps a little unusual in shape.
 It does not have the side chapels which turn many Roman churches into the shape of a cross.
 I wonder if it could have been a Cathar meeting house before it became a Roman Church?’

 Ximene called John’s attention to a particular picture painted on the roof.
 ‘Look at this John, a dove, which is, in itself is a Cathar symbol, bleeding profusely over a sacrificial altar on top of the symbol of a scull and crossed bones.
 The latter is again a Cathar symbol, adopted at the height of the Albigensian crusade to show a lack of concern for suffering or death.